Getting Good at Being Lucky

 40 x 50% = 20

 My friend who got a job at Google has some luck, but it doesn’t do justice to all the effort he exerted to get the job, the 20+ previous rejections he gets.
 We like to romanticize successes.
-That it was foretold from the beginning, that it happens overnight.
+It was foretold from the beginning that it would happen overnight.
 I learned that this was never the case.
-The truth is, even if you think of yourself as an unlucky person, you can put in extra effort and take more chances to make up for it.
+Even if you consider yourself unlucky, you can put in extra effort and take more chances to make up for it.

 I learned that having the mindset “I just do what I can do and hope for the best” is a great mindset to haveβ€”in a sense, separating what is under your control and what is not under your control.
 Be curious and open to new opportunities that come your way, do your best, and become unattached to the result.